 - A tendency to experience swelling due to genetics, injuries, etc.

-- The most important stretch consists in putting your arm in front of you – horizontally – and raising your hand perpendicular to your body.
+The most important stretch consists in putting your arm in front of you – horizontally – and raising your hand perpendicular to your body.
 The gesture is just like telling someone to stop.
-You will feel slight discomfort and tension in the hand and wrist, which means you’re doing it correctly.
+You’ll feel slight discomfort and tension in the hand and wrist, which means you’re doing it correctly.

 2. Movements and warming up

-When you experience acute inflammation by a bruise, for example, you can apply an ice pack to alleviate it.
-However, when the inflammation is chronic, it’s more advisable to apply heat to it.
-In this case, you can ease the carpal tunnel pain by applying heat to the affected area.
+When you experience acute inflammation by a bruise, for example, you can apply an ice pack to relieve it.
+However, when the inflammation is chronic, it could be useful to apply heat to it.
+In this case, you can relieve carpal tunnel pain.

 4. Contrasts baths